hypar-io/FunctionBuilder/README.md

 - A Hypar function.
 Hypar functions can be created from the command line using `hypar new`.
 This extension works on any Hypar function directory that contains a `hypar.json` file.

 ## To Use
 - Create a Hypar function from the command line using `hypar new`.
+This will create a directory with the same name as the function.
-- File > Open > Hypar function directory.
+- File > Open... > Select the directory you created in the first step, or an existing Hypar function directory (a directory with a `hypar.json` file).
 - Run the `Hypar: Run` task.
   - This will start the Hypar runner which watches for changes in the `.cs` files and `hypar.json` file.
 When changes occur, the runner automatically generates new code, builds the function, and executes the function with the inputs it finds in the `input.json` file.
 If no `input.json` file exists when the Hypar runner executes, a new `input.json` file will be generated with default values.
 - Run the `Hypar: Preview` command.